NikitaBobylev/telegram-tasks/Readme.md

-# Django Boilerplate with Docker Compose, Makefile, and PostgreSQL
+# Telegram task bot

-This is a basic template for Django projects configured to use Docker Compose, Makefile, and PostgreSQL.
+This is a test assignment for the Anverali Group company

 ## Requirements